 Like yoga, mindfulness has become a trendy word to use, and is quite often likened to a good habit to cultivate.
 This perception is not altogether problematic, although it is perhaps a little skewed.
 I have come across explanations, quotations or descriptions of mindfulness that use this, or a similar, phrasing: “20 benefits of mindfulness…Mindfulness promotes…Mindfulness does…Mindfulness increases…”.
 In other words, the”Done correctly, mindfulness will allow you to live a less/more [fill in the missing adjective] life”.

-But if you look closely at the way that this is worded, you will see a sly contradiction creeping in.
+When you look closely at the way that this is worded, you will see a challenging contradiction creeping in.
 Contradiction is an inevitable aspect of any verbal language that uses binaries and qualifiers.
-Mindfulness is now an object of desire outside of us, an ultimate goal ahead of us, something that we do not have, that needs to be attained and achieved.
-And when we start paying so much attention to what we do not yet have to achieve this blissful state, we will in all likelihood increase the chasm to our destination.
-Since the destination is also the point of origin.
+Mindfulness is now defined or explained as an object of desire outside of us, an ultimate goal ahead of us, something that we do not yet have, that needs to be attained and achieved.
+And when we start paying so much attention to what we do not yet have to achieve this blissful state, we will increase the chasm to our destination.
+Since the destination of mindfulness is also the point of origin.

 The spaciousness of mindfulness

 An effective mindfulness practice, in my experience, starts with the premise that we carry mindfulness with us, always.
-It resides within.
+It resides within us.
 It is the ground from which our mental activity arises.
 And it is the ground to which our mental activity returns in deep sleep.
 So it is not something additional or extraneous to accomplish but something intrinsic and within reach.
 It is a state of being (verb) rather than an end-point (noun).
 Then feeling reduced anxiety is a state we already have and practice returning to.
 Then feeling painlessness is a state we have already experienced and practice refinding.
 Perhaps this sounds too simple to be true, or too obvious to be useful.
 But if we are to accept mindfulness as a daily practice, and want to settle into this sensation of envelopment, this feeling of expansion, then the spaciousness of mindfulness as a state that we already inhabit can be experienced.

 Like the weathered trees on rocky crags that grow directly where they are planted, emerging from dynamic and less than ideal conditions, daily mindfulness can be practiced at any time and in any environment, and in alignment with whatever resources are presently available.
 Mindfulness practice does not require a special chair, a special place, a special prayer, a special space – although it can benefit us to make use of such resources.

 At the centre of the turning world

-That is not to say that for each of us, there are not certain doings that are organically harmonious, that evoke a smooth and fluid transition from a state in which we feel busy, overwrought, anxious, uncertain or fearful to a state of easy attention and expanded awareness.
-Some of these doings may include: a walk in untamed nature, writing poetry, doodling, painting, listening to music, gardening, cooking, yoga, swimming (the list is really endless and based on personal preferences and resources.
+Certain objects, activities and spaces are organically more harmonious and resonant for you than others.
+They can assist you to make a smooth and fluid transition from a state in which you feel busy, overwrought, anxious, uncertain or fearful to a state of easy attention and expanded awareness.
+This may be a quiet stroll in untamed nature, writing some poetry, doodling, painting, listening to music, gardening, cooking, yoga, swimming – the list is really endless and based on personal preferences and resources.
 But for you, these are places where you can immerse yourself and remain a witness to what you are busy with.
 Activities in which the intensity of your engagement is a form of relaxation.
 A sitting practice of mindfulness is, for many, beneficial and useful.
 But stillness of body is not the defining feature of mindfulness.
-You may sit still and quiet, but remain mind-full – full of fear, full of anxiety, full of guilt, full of regret, full of predictions.
-It is your capacity to touch the stillness and silence that resides at the centre of each of us.
-Which reminds me of the words from The Four Quartets written by T. S. Eliot:
+You may sit still and quiet but remain mind-full – full of fear, full of anxiety, full of guilt, full of regret, full of predictions.
+It is your capacity to touch the stillness and silence that resides at the centre of you that is most important.
+This reminds me of the words from The Four Quartets written by T. S. Eliot:

 "At the still point of the turning world.